 The College Field School at Crow Canyon Archaeological Center checks off each of those boxes.
 But those aren't Crow Canyon's only advantages.

 "It doesn’t hurt that we offer internet access, showers, beds, and incredible meals," says Dr. Susan Ryan, Crow Canyon's Director of Archaeology and head of the Center's College Field School program.

-The Crow Canyon College Field School is a college-accredited and Register of Professional Archaeologists-certified five-week program designed to give students a much better understanding of applied techniques utilized in the lab and field, as well as a greater sense of what they want to focus on in their careers and in graduate school.
+The Crow Canyon College Field School is a college-accredited and Register of Professional Archaeologists-certified four-week program designed to give students a much better understanding of applied techniques utilized in the lab and field, as well as a greater sense of what they want to focus on in their careers and in graduate school.
 A typical day for a student at Crow Canyon may include pedestrian and geophysical survey, mapping, excavation, GIS instruction, laboratory work, classroom learning, and service learning projects.

 "We have created a field school that is unique compared to traditional field schools offered in university settings," says Ryan.
 "Students interact with various Native scholars, conduct a service learning project in collaboration with the Ute Mountain Ute tribe, receive exceptional mentorship and guidance from some of the top archaeologists in the field, and are encouraged to understand why archaeology and anthropology are relevant to societies across the world today."

 Ryan says that memories of her own field school experience has helped her shape Crow Canyon's College Field School.